Skagen, Denmark – Best Things to Do

 Near the coast, you can take a look at Vippefyret – often referred to in English as Skagen’s Lever Light.

-It is a very unique construction that was built to provide a mechanical navigational light.
-It was the first of its kind, and even though the original light is now gone, it is replaced by an exact copy at the site where it once stood.
-As one of Skagen’s many free attractions, it is a good idea to stop by and see it up close.
+It is a very unique construction that was built to provide a mechanical navigational light to fishermen.
+It was the first of its kind, and even though the original light is now gone, it is replaced by a replica at the site where the original once stood.
+As one of Skagen’s many free attractions, it is a good idea to stop by and see the monumental Lever Light up close.

 The Grey Lighthouse

-Skagen’s Grey Lighthouse is now over a 150 years old, but it remains in service.
+Skagen’s Grey Lighthouse is now over 150 years old, but it still remains in service.

 It is a famous construction designed by Niels Sigred Nebelong, and until 1952 it was the tallest lighthouse in Denmark.
-Visitors can come in to see it every day of the year, aside from the days of Christmas and New Year’s Eve.
+Visitors can enter every day of the year, aside from the days around Christmas and New Year’s Eve.
 The lighthouse has also become a popular place to go for bird-watching enthusiasts.

 The Bunker Museum

 When you walk the beaches of Skagen, you will see several bunkers from World War II.
-During the German occupation, the invading soldiers built bunkers along the coasts of Denmark, and a lot were also built in Skagen.
+During the German occupation, the invading soldiers built bunkers along the coasts of Denmark, and several of them were built on the beaches of Skagen.

 One of them is the Skagen Bunker Museum.
 It is privately owned, and not run by the state or the municipality.
-It gives an introduction to the history of how the bunkers were used, and there are exhibitions showing uniforms, weapons and artifacts found from the WW2 era.
-Skagen Bunker Museum is season-based and only open between April and October.
-If you come to Skagen during this time, it makes great sense to visit this historical attraction.
+It gives an introduction to the history of how the bunkers were used during WWII, and there are exhibitions showing uniforms, weapons and artifacts found from the WWII era.
+Skagen Bunker Museum is season-based and it’s only open between April and October.
+If you come to Skagen during this time, it makes sense to visit this historical attraction.

-To explore other nice cities in Northern Denmark, read our guides to cities such as Løkken, Hjørring and Aalborg.
+To explore other nice cities in Northern Denmark, read my guides to cities such as Løkken, Hjørring and Aalborg!